 Utilizing Resistance Bands

-Warming up the body will make it work more and also reduces the chances of muscle strains.
+Warming up the body will make it work more and also reduce the chances of muscle strains.
 Prepare the body for utilizing the leg day; we should focus on core muscles.
-Glutes and hip flexors, help in bending, stabilizing the base, and extending for activating the muscular movements in warm-up and training using glute activation band.
+Glutes and hip flexors, help in bending, stabilizing the base, and extending for activating the muscular movements in warm-up and training using a glute activation band.

 Using bands will increase tension at the mid-section and help in keeping the spine safe.
 Often when the muscles are not active, the pressure on the spine increases, especially during squats and lifts.
 It increases the flow of blood and also loosens the joints.